New Statesman Media Group

 How to pitch City Monitor

-Much of City Monitor‘s journalism is produced by our full-time staff, but we also publish occasional pieces from outside contributors.
+Much of City Monitor‘s journalism is produced by our full-time staff, but we also publish pieces from outside contributors.
 Before you send us a pitch, please read our guidelines:

 What types of pitches are you looking for?